home-assistant/home-assistant.io/source/_integrations/matter.markdown

 **Device type**: There are 4 device types:

 - **End device**: End device that always keeps it radio on.
 Typically these devices are not battery-powered.
 - **Sleepy end device**: non-routing end device.
-Normally disabled, wakes on occasion to poll for messages from its parent.
+Normally sleeping, wakes on occasion to check for messages.
 Typically battery-powered.
-- **Routing end device**: End device that always keeps it radio on and can route traffic for other, non-routing end devices.
+- **Routing end device**: End device that always keeps its radio on and can route traffic for other, routing and non-routing end devices.
 - **Bridge**

-**Network name**: Name of the network the device joined when it was first commissioned first.
+**Network name**: Name of the network the device joined when it was commissioned.

-**IP addresses**: For Thread networks, typically more than one IPv6 address is shown: link local, unique local, and global unicast.
-Sometimes, no IPv6 address is shown.
+**IP addresses**: Typically more than one IPv6 address is shown: link local, unique local, and global unicast.
+In some cases a device also supports IPv4.
+In that case there will also be listed an IPv4 address here.

 ## Experiment with Matter using a ESP32 dev board